godotengine/godot-docs/tutorials/engine/internationalizing_games.rst

 Select the resource to be remapped, and the alternatives for each locale.

-Converting Keys to Text
+Converting keys to text
 -----------------------

-Some controls such as :ref:`Button <class_Button>`, :ref:`Label <class_Label>`, etc.
+Some controls such as :ref:`Button <class_Button>`, :ref:`Label <class_Label>`,
-will automatically fetch a translation each time they are set a key instead of a text.
+etc. will automatically fetch a translation each time they are set a key instead of a text.
 For example, if a label is assigned "MAIN_SCREEN_GREETING1" and a key to different languages exists in the translations, this will be automatically converted.
 This process is done